slsa-framework/slsa/docs/spec/v1.1/terminology.md

 1. A hosted build platform creates different build images through a separate build process.
 For SLSA Build L4, the build platform outputs provenance describing this process.
-2. The hosted build platform provisions resources on the compute platform and a build image launch a new build environment.
-For SLSA Build L4, the build platform validates the *measurement* of the *boot process*.
+2. The hosted build platform deploys a build image on a compute platform to provision a new build environment.
+For SLSA Build L4, the build platform validates the *measurement* of the environment's *boot process*.
-3. When a new *build request* arrives at the hosted build platform, the platform assigns the request to a pre-provisioned build environment.
+3. When a new *build request* is made, the platform assigns the request to a deployed build environment.
 For SLSA Build L4, the tenant may validate the measurement of the build environment.
-4. Finally, the build environment executes the tenant's build steps.
+4. Finally, the *build executior* running within the environment executes the tenant's build steps.

 | Primary Term | Description
 | --- | ---